24 Hours in London: 14 Epic things to do in London with a day in London

 Ottolenghi is where you should visit for breakfast, this place is not your faux brunch pop-up, but a British institution.The menu presents a more simple and inventive selection of options to choose from.This is a far cry from the more traditional full English fried breakfast that the English are known for, but you will not regret opting to try something more creative and eye-catching.You’ll drool as you pass by the striking choice of rainbow coloured salads and fresh buttery pastries on display.
 Don’t forget to grab one of the many selections of pastry or their world-famous cookbook, as you leave.Half of London has one of their cookbooks in their kitchen, just in case we feel the need to cook.Ottolenghi is a small chain of restaurants run by celebrity chef, Yotam Ottolenghi, with restaurants located in Belgravia, Soho, Spitalfields, Notting Hill and Islington.
 READ MORE: The best 30 things to do in London

 Best coffee shops in London

-With only 24 hours to see and do the best things in London, you’ll need coffee!
-Londoner’s love good coffee preferably from one of the many independent coffee shops in London.
+With only 24 hour in London to see and do the best things in London, you'll need coffee!
+Londoner's love good coffee preferably from one of the many independent coffee shops in London.
 You can grab a strong cup of ethically sourced coffee from two of the best coffee shops in central London Soho Grind or Department of Coffee and Social Affairs.
-Trust me when I say a cup of coffee from these two places will keep you buzzing far into the London’s midnight hours.
+Trust me when I say a cup of coffee from these two places will keep you buzzing far into London's midnight hours.